 B.3 Methods to Maximize Response Rates and Deal with Nonresponse

 Respondent Tokens of Appreciation.
-Sample members who complete the follow-up survey will receive $20 for their participation.
-This token of appreciation will be mentioned in the lead letter (Attachment J) sent to sample members prior to the survey launch. and is intended to encourage, but not obligate, participation.
-This token will be mailed to them within 2 to 4 weeks after survey completion.
+Sample members who complete the baseline survey and the follow-up survey will receive $20 for their participation at each juncture.
+This token of appreciation will be mentioned first in the consent form and again in the lead letter (Attachment J) sent to sample members prior to the follow-up survey launch.
+In each instance, the token of appreciation is intended to encourage, but not obligate, participation.
+For the baseline survey, the token will be provided in a manner decided by the program agency, either in person or by mail.
+For the follow-up survey, the token will be mailed to respondents within 2 to 4 weeks after survey completion.

 Current Consent Form Language